Table of contents

 Who is responsible for controlling the implementation of changes from the SEO audit?

-Whoever implemented a given SEO audit, the specialist who performed it is responsible for verifying that all the errors it identified have been corrected.
+Whoever implements a given SEO audit, the specialist who performs it is responsible for verifying that all the identified errors have been corrected.

-We can call such an action a post-implementation audit, which consists of going through again all the original problems limiting the visibility of the site and verifying that they have been removed effectively and in their entirety and, if necessary, reporting further necessary corrections.
+We can call such an action a post-implementation audit, which consists of going through all the original problems limiting the site’s visibility again, verifying that they have been removed effectively and in their entirety, and, if necessary, reporting any necessary corrections.

 What are the next steps in SEO activities after the implementation of the audit?

-If a site has already been optimized for SEO, we can move on to implementing further strategies to build its search engine visibility.
-The most natural next step would be to expand the content of the site so that it contains more and more valuable information, and thus keywords.
+If a site has already been optimized for SEO, we can implement further strategies to build its search engine visibility.
+The most natural next step would be to expand the site’s content so that it contains more valuable information and, thus, keywords.

-Parallel to this, it is worth starting link building activities that will build trust and authority of the site and complementarily support content activities.
+Parallel to this, it is worth starting link-building activities that will build trust and authority for the site and complementarily support content activities.

 Let's talk!